Le-Space/BlockPro/README.md

       - After physically seeling both BlockPro dervices, the technician has to sign the multisig address on a blockchain
   - BlockPro decentralized wallet (hosted on IPFS)
   - BlockPro meter and node certification procudure done by the electrician
-      - the electrician signs a Doichain transaction which adds the new BlockPro node as 'valid' by him e.g. through a 'name_doi bp/meterNo' record on Doichain
+      - the electrician signs a Doichain transaction which adds the new BlockPro node as 'valid' by him e.g. through a 'name_doi bp/meterNo' record on Doichain on consumer nodes can verify such a node as they trust the electrician
+      - any electrician can form an organization on the blockchain by adding a name_doi transaction on Doichain e.g. via 'name_doi bp_organization/OrganizationName value: ipfs-hash of a file which contains the list of electrician members'
+      - electricians themselfs are registered in an ongoing/updatable ipfs file cointaining the publicKey of the electrician so far.

 3. **The KW-Token**
 4. **Meter Reading module**
 5. **Nano-Ledger App für Doichain**